 Baroness, Abstract painting.
 Painted 2016 to 2017 by British artist, Gheorghe Virtosu, b.
 1968.
 Oil painting, abstract art, 135 cm high by 134 cm wide.
 53 X 53 inches.

 The title of the abstract painting suggests that it is dedicated to either a real or fictional baroness.
-It is hard to discern a woman’s silhouette in the artwork that chiefly contains sea creatures.
-Consequently, the artist must have delineated a baroness’s inner world, referring to the symbolic meanings of sea inhabitants.
+It is hard to discern a woman’s silhouette in the artwork that chiefly contains sea creatures, unless you take time to analyze the figure from diverse angles.
+Or maybe, the artist have delineated a baroness’s inner world, referring to the symbolic meanings of sea inhabitants.
 Indeed, in many cultures, fish is considered a symbol of wisdom and femininity, whereas a crab is the embodiment of shyness and perseverance (“Crab Animal,” “Fish Animal”).
 On the other hand, the horrible faces of monsters may stand for the dark side of the woman’s soul.